rgambord/c99-doc/doc/sections/7/12/3/index.rst

 .. _9899_7.12.3p1:

+.. container:: snum

+   :ref:`1 <9899_7.12.3p1>`

-:ref:`1 <9899_7.12.3p1>` In the synopses in this subclause, real-floating indicates that the argument shall be an expression of real floating type.
+In the synopses in this subclause, real-floating indicates that the argument shall be an expression of real floating type.